 It is widely accepted that data analysis is a great field to work in, and not only because of the pay.
 I’ll discuss this a bit further later on, but what I want to mention now are career opportunities.
 This field provides plenty of them, and there’s always room for growth.
 Of course, it depends heavily on the company that you choose to work for, but the general rule stays the same.
 Long story short – if you put in the work and the effort, your salary will keep on increasing.

-Glassdoor states that the senior data analyst salary is a bit under $107,000 USD per year, or $8916 USD per month.
-Seeing this number, it’s probably safe to say that all of the speculations really are true.
+Glassdoor states that the salaries of a senior data analyst are a bit under $107,000 per year or $8916 per month.
+Seeing this number, it’s probably safe to say that all of the speculations are true.

 Furthermore, as I’ve mentioned a bit earlier on, the senior data analyst salary is also heavily dependant on the workload and responsibilities.
 Whether it be curating a small team or being tasked to deal with some high-profile, secret information – senior data analysts usually have a big load of responsibilities.